 - Limit the amount and type of personal information shared over the phone

-- Use strong passwords for all your accounts
+- Use strong and different passwords for all your accounts (and devices)

 - Check your credit report annually

-If you suspect your personal information has been stolen, report it quickly.
+If you lose or suspect your personal and/or credit information has been stolen, report it immediately.
 Contact the credit reporting agencies and have a freeze put on your account so new credit accounts cannot be opened in your name.
 For agency contacts and additional information visit the Federal Trade Commission.
+Also contact your financial institution, the Secretary of State (or Department of Motor Vehicles) and the police, if necessary.

 The measure of academic work accomplished each year by students attending postsecondary educational institutions as defined by the school.
 OU's academic year consists of 30 weeks of instructional time in which full-time students are expected to complete at least 24 semester hours.